xen-project/xen/docs/misc/xen-command-line.markdown

 dom0, while 'fatal' causes Xen to print diagnostics and then hang.

 ### noapic

+Instruct Xen to ignore any IOAPICs that are present in the system, and instead continue to use the legacy PIC.
+This is _not_ recommended with pvops type kernels.

+Because responsiblity for APIC setup is shared between Xen and the domain 0 kernel this option is automatically propagated to the domain 0 command line.

 ### nofxsr
 ### noirqbalance
 > `= <boolean>`